 If you rock your baby every night to sleep for 6 months and then decide you don’t want to rock your baby anymore, baby ends up having a hard time breaking the habit.
 Understandably.

 The same is true for nursing to sleep, driving around in the car, sleeping next to mom in bed, whatever.

 Longterm, we want our children to get themselves to sleep in their own beds.
 So, with our method, you start that habit as early as possible.

 (But how, you ask??
-My sleep training guide offers 10 sleep training principles to help you start sleep training from birth.
-You can learn more HERE or snag those free chapters with that pink button above.)
+That sleep training guide I mentioned offers 10 sleep training principles to help you start sleep training from birth.)

 #2 -So you can get predictable naps out of your baby + balance other things in your life

 Consistent naps has been HUGE for me as a stay-at-home mom of littles.
-I get a consistent break almost every single afternoon using this sleep training method.
+I get a consistent break almost every single afternoon using this method for scheduling our babies.

 Personally, I’m somewhere in between type A and free spirit.
 I love everything in its place, yet sometimes I love to just drop it all and go do something fun!
 But knowing that I have windows where my baby will be awake, fed and happy makes it a lot more fun to go out.
 Because wandering target with your baby is more fun when they’re happy 😉 #keepingitreal